TannerPlauche/SpeechMapper/README.md

-# This is an experiment combining the web audio api and machine learning / artificial intelligence in the broweser
+# This is an experiment combining the web audio api and machine learning / artificial intelligence in the browser

 ## Currently a hot mess of code.
 This is version is part of the learning process.

 ### No transpiling needed.

-### There is no currently no stored model.
+### There is currently no stored model.
 If you train for all current vowel training data, it takes at least 30 minutes.
 ### If you train for minimal pairs (two vowels), only 5-10 minutes needed to train model.

 Makes use of: